 —About the Tanpura—

-Despite its long-established global fame, the tanpura has always occupied a zone of intense musical mystique (…might it be humanity’s most widely-recognised instant sonic signifier for ‘spirituality’?).
-In recognition of this: here’s a brief intro to the world’s most psychedelic pumpkin preparation…
+Despite its global fame, the tanpura has always occupied a zone of intense musical mystique (…might it be humanity’s most instantly-recognisable sonic signifier for ‘spirituality’?).
+In recognition of this: here’s a brief introduction to the world’s most psychedelic pumpkin preparation…

 • Basic Role •